 - The total fees should be lower than your nightly base rate.

-- The most common vacation rental fees are an extra guest fee, a cleaning fee, and a pet fee.
+- The most common short term rental management fees are an extra guest fee, a cleaning fee, and a pet fee.

-- An extra guest fee enables you to earn more per booking and is typically $10 to $20 per person per night.
+- An extra guest fee enables you to earn more per booking and is typical $10 to $20 per person per night.

 - A cleaning fee ranges quite a bit but is often between $50 and $150.
 It’s meant to cover cleaning supplies and expenses, especially if you use a professional cleaning service.